WDI-SEA/react-development-course-materials/04-APIs and Heroku/02-introduction-to-APIs-lecture.md

 <aside class="notes">

-**Talking Points**:
+**Talking points**:

-- There are a variety of APIs available on the internet.
-To call an API, send a request to a URL, and that API will return data to your program.
-You can pull data from anywhere that offers an API.
+- A variety of APIs are available on the internet.
+To call an API, send a request to a URL and that API will return data to your program.
+You can pull data from any web app that offers an API.

-- You can make this request as specific as you'd like - each web app out there offers different options for their API.
-You just have to find out from them what you can request!
+- You can make this request as specific as you'd like.
+Each web app offers different options for its API; you just have to find out what you can request from it.

-- Here are just a few examples of APIs that you can use.
-Check it out - the left column is the common name you might know.
-The right column is the URL you, in your program, would send a request to.
+- These are just a few examples of APIs you can use.
+Check it out — the left column is the common name you might know.
+The right column is the URL you would send a request to in your program.

-**Teaching Tips**:
+**Teaching tips**:

 - Does the JSON look unreadable in the browser?
-If you're using Chrome, install the [JSON View plugin](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en).
+If you're using Chrome, install the [JSONView plugin](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en).

 - Click the URLs in the table to show students what each call would return.

-- Make sure to also get rid of the API key query param when requesting Giphy so that you can show what a response looks like when a key is not provided.
+- Make sure to also get rid of the API key query parameter when requesting Giphy so you can show what a response looks like when a key isn't provided.

-- Unless the class is already versed in making API calls, it's likely that they do not have JSONView.
-Make sure to spend the time to make sure the students have this plugin.
+- Unless the class is already versed in making API calls, it's likely that they don't have JSONView.
+Make sure to check that students have this plugin.

-- Alternatively, have the students download [Postman](https://www.getpostman.com/) and give a brief overview.
+- Alternatively, have students download [Postman](https://www.getpostman.com/) and give a brief overview.

 </aside>